-1. Search for the archived information
+- 1. Search for the archived information

-Enter the search requirements, such as Patient ID, First/Last Name, Sex, Exam Date/Time or Age, and then click Search to search for the desired information.
+- Select the search requirements from the drop-down list beside Item, such as Patient ID, Patient Name, Age, Gender, Before, After, Interval and Exam type, enter the desired requirement in the pop-up text box, and then the desired information will be displayed in the list.

-2. Select the desired information
+- 2. Select the desired information

-Move the cursor to the desired information, and press the confirm button on the control panel to select it.
+- Move the cursor to the desired information, and press Set Key on the control panel to select it.

-3. Exam the desired patient
+- 3. Exam the desired patient

-Click New Exam to start a new exam.
+- Click New Exam to start a new exam.